maggie202506/cudydocs-trial/docs/glossary/switch.md

 <a name="w"></a>
 **[ W ]**
+??? glossary-item "Web UI"
+    A browser-based graphical interface for switch configuration and monitoring.

 ??? glossary-item "WFQ"
     (Weighted Fair Queuing) A QoS scheduling algorithm that gives different traffic flows a "fair" share of bandwidth based on their assigned weights.